-As we mentioned in the LTV section, willingness to place a substantial down payment can positively affect your auto loan payments.
+As we mentioned in the LTV section, willingness to place a substantial down payment can positively affect your credit union auto loan payments.
 Most down payments are small compared to the overall purchase.
 But, the more money you can put down, the more equity you’ll have built into the vehicle.
-Thus, the more power you’ll have to negotiate a better interest rate on the auto loan.
+Thus, the more power you’ll have to negotiate a better interest rate on your auto loan.

 You’ll also find that credit unions, banks and dealerships can be swayed by your commitment.
 Paying a significant portion of your auto loan signals to a prospective lender that you can and will pay off your loan in a reliable manner.